ppy/osu-wiki/news/2021-04-27-results-a-labour-of-love.md

 ## Community vote results

 Remember when we asked you to vote for your favourite 2 contest entries [here](https://osu.ppy.sh/home/news/2021-03-26-a-labour-of-love-voting-open)?
-We received a MASSIVE **7224** total votes spread across the 8 submissions!
+Well, we received a MASSIVE **7224** total votes spread across the 8 submissions!

 Proving to the world that you don't need a crazy 7 star map to win the love of osu! players, *Team Red but Blue*'s entry [**Kuba Oms - My Love (Redside Remix)**](https://osu.ppy.sh/beatmapsets?q=My%20Love%20%28Redside%20Remix%29%20%28feat.%20Hatsune%20Miku%29) dominated the community vote with a 300 point lead!